Lamont, Kansas

 An old bank building in Lamont, Kansas, by Kathy Alexander.

 Lamont, Kansas, is an unincorporated community in northeastern Greenwood County.
-Also called La Monts Mill in its early days, the settlement gained a post office on February 14, 1888.
-Located along the Missouri Pacific Railroad, the town was laid out the following year but grew slowly.
+Also known as La Monts Mill in its early days, the settlement received a post office on February 14, 1888.
+Located along the Missouri Pacific Railroad, the town was laid out the following year, but grew slowly.

-In 1910, the community had become a receiving and distributing point for the adjoining area, had express and telegraph offices, a money order post office, and a population of 100 people.
+In 1910, the community had become a receiving and distributing point for the adjoining area, with express and telegraph offices, a money order post office, and a population of 100.

 Through the years, Lamont remained a small agricultural town.
 Today, it supports just a handful of people and several abandoned business buildings.
 However, its post office remains open.
 The Greenwood County Historical Society and Museum displays horse-drawn farming equipment in the town.